-[10] To support the position of the assessment as not being fair and equitable, the Complainant provided a 438 page "95% Rental Area Analysis", entered as Exhibit C-2.
+- [10] To support the position of the assessment as not being fair and equitable, the Complainant provided a 438 page "95% Rental Area Analysis", entered as Exhibit C-2.
 This analysis detailed 92 properties of differing sizes and space type that were assessed at between 81% and 98% of the space defined by the rent roll.
 The average percentage was 94% and the median was 95%.
-This information was supported with a copy of the Assessment Detail Report and a rent roll for each property.

-[11] The Complainant described the application of a 6.5% capitalization rate as too low and that a rate of 7.5% should be applied.
+This information was supported with a copy of the Assessment Detail Report and a rent roll for each property. - [11] The Complainant described the application of a 6.5% capitalization rate as too low and that a rate of 7.5% should be applied.
 To support this, a chart with assessment capitalization rate comparables of 14 properties was provided (Exhibit C-1, page 15).
-One property had a capitalization rate of 7% while 13 had a capitalization rate of 7.5% for a median capitalization rate of 7.5%.

-[12] The Complainant also provided a chart containing sales of 24 similar properties whose median and average capitalization rates were 7.04% and 7.15% respectively (C-1, page 16).
-Six properties were deleted as they had various characteristics (outlier, upside potential, invalid sale) that made them dissimilar and the remaining capitalization rates were restated to a median of 7.15% and an average of 7.24%.
-The Complainant's chart indicated a best estimate of a capitalization rate for the subject was 7%.

-[13] The Complainant submitted evidence in rebuttal to the Respondent's submission (Exhibit C-3, 133 pages) to demonstrate that the submission presented by the Respondent does not support a decision to confirm the current assessment.

-[14] The Complainant provided third party information (Exhibit C-3) relative to the Respondent's Shopping Centre Capitalization Rate Analysis and questioned the validity of the sales presented by the Respondent.
+One property had a capitalization rate of 7% while 13 had a capitalization rate of 7.5% for a median capitalization rate of 7.5%. - [12] The Complainant also provided a chart containing sales of 24 similar properties whose median and average capitalization rates were 7.04% and 7.15% respectively (C-1, page16).
+Six properties were deleted as they had various characteristics (outlier, upside potential, invalid sale) that made them dissimilar and the capitalization rates were restated to a median of 7.15% and an average of 7.24%.
+A best estimate of a capitalization rate for the subject was 7%. - [13] The Complainant submitted evidence in rebuttal to the Respondent's submission (Exhibit C-3, 133 pages) to demonstrate that the submission presented by the Respondent does not support a decision to confirm the current assessment. - [14] The Complainant provided third party information (Exhibit C-3) relative to the Respondent's Shopping Centre Capitalization Rate Analysis and questioned the validity of the sales presented by the Respondent.
 Specifically, some sales included additional land; some had errors in size; some had errors in rental income; some had a high office component and some were part of a portfolio purchase.
-During questioning by the Respondent about the capitalization rate analysis, the Complainant stated that if incorrect information is used, the results are skewed.

-[15] The Complainant referred to Exhibit C-3, page 123, "Onus of Proof and the Prima Facie Case" and stated that Onus was shifted from the Complainant to the Respondent.
-The Complainant notes that once the Complainant has established a prima facie case, the tactical or evidentiary onus shifts to the Respondent's municipality.

-[16] The Complainant also submitted a sur-surrebuttal (Exhibit C-4, 6 pages) to the Respondent's rebuttal.
+During questioning by the Respondent about the capitalization rate analysis, the Complainant stated that if incorrect information is used, the results are skewed. - [15] The Complainant referred to Exhibit C-1, page 123, "Onus of Proof and the Prima Facie Case" and stated that Onus was shifted from the Complainant to the Respondent. - [16] The Complainant also submitted Sur-surrebuttal (entered as Exhibit C-4, containing six pages) to the Respondent's rebuttal.
 Included was information from Standard on Verification and Adjustment of Sales from International Association of Assessing Officers with specific reference to two headings.
 Paragraph 5.5, Acquisitions or Divestments by Large Property Owners, reads "Acquisitions or divestments by large corporations, pension funds' or real estate investment trust (REITs) that involve multiple parcels typically should not be considered for analysis".
 Paragraph 5.6, Multiple-Parcel Sales, reads, in part, "Regardless of whether the parcels are contiguous, any multiple-parcel sale that involves multiple economic units generally should not be used in valuation or ratio studies".
-Additionally, the Complainant stated that the Respondent's surrebuttal included properties located in different municipalities.

-[17] In conclusion, the Complainant requested the Board to reduce the 2013 assessment to \$2,462,500.
+Additionally, the Complainant stated that the Respondent's surrebuttal included properties located in different municipalities. - [17] In conclusion, the Complainant requested the Board to reduce the 2013 assessment to \$1,666,000.